 A common radiotherapy technique which involves covering a tumour with static treatment fields.
 The CT planning scan is used to determine the 3D volume of the tumour and normal tissues we want to avoid.
-Beams are placed around the tumour site and shaped using MLCs (multi-leaf collimators).
+Beams are placed and shaped around the tumour using MLCs (multi-leaf collimators).